AviadKorakin/TomAndJerryMultiThreaded/README.md

 ### Multithreading Executor and Thread Implementation

-- The game logic runs on a separate thread using `ExecutorService`.
+- The game logic runs on a separate thread using `Thread`.
 This ensures the main UI thread remains responsive.

 ### Maps API